ChaiScript/ChaiScript/readme.txt

 ChaiScript is similar to ECMAScript (aka JavaScript(tm)), but with some modifications to make it easier to use.
 For usage examples see the "samples" directory, and for more in-depth look at the language, the unit tests in the "unittests" directory cover the most ground.

+For example of how to register parts of your C++ application, see "example.cpp" in the "src" directory.